GDSC-RCCIIT/General-Purpose-Scripts/scripts/Secured chat machine/README.md

 ## __ABOUT__
-**ChatMachine** is a only suggest how can we achieve our End-to-End encyotion schems thats leads to secures messaging in python application that helps user to maintain our privacy from hackers and thirs party applications
+**ChatMachine** is a only suggest how can we achieve our End-to-End encyption schems thats leads to secures messaging in python application that helps user to maintain our privacy from hackers and thirs party applications

 ## ___How its Work __
 ### when user wants to send a message to his frieds he encript with a certain key then another user can able to access this only iff knew the key inserted while encryptiion